davish/davi.sh/src/content/blog/2024/11/nix-vscode.md

 symlinks.
 There's [a very long thread about this on GitHub](https://github.com/nix-community/home-manager/issues/1341) if you're interested in reading.
-From the various options discussed there, [`mac-app-util`](https://github.com/hraban/mac-app-util) is the easiest way to get this working as expected.
+From the various options discussed there, [`mac-app-util`](https://github.com/hraban/mac-app-util) is the easiest way to get Spotlight working as expected.

 We can add it as another input at the top of our flake and then modify our flake output to load `mac-app-util` in both `nix-darwin` and `home-manager`: